Renewable Energy and Electricity

 The chief advantage of hydro systems is their capacity to handle seasonal (as well as daily) high peak loads.
 In practice the utilisation of stored water is sometimes complicated by demands for irrigation which may occur out of phase with peak electrical demands.

 Run-of-river hydro systems are usually much smaller than dammed ones but have potentially wider application.
 Some short-term pondage can help them adapt to daily load profiles, but generally they produce continuously, apart from seasonal variation in river flows.
 Small-scale hydro plants under 10 MWe represent about 10% of world capacity, and most of these are run-of-river ones.

 Pumped storage is discussed below under: Renewables in relation to base-load Electricity Demand.

 Utilization of wind energy has increased spectacularly in recent years, with annual increases in installed capacity of around 20% in recent years.
-The 39 GWe increment in 2010 represented an investment of EUR 47 billion (US$ 65 billion), and it was followed by a 41 GWe increase in 2011, 45 GWe in 2012 and 35 GWe in 2013 and 51 GWe in 2014 (23 GWe of this in China).
-This brought total world wind capacity to 318 GWe, with tens of thousands of turbines now operating.
-However, all this has to be backed up with conventional generating capacity, due to low (20-30%) utilization and intermittency. (see later sections on this aspect.)
+The 39 GWe increment in 2010 represented an investment of EUR 47 billion (US$ 65 billion), and it was followed by a 41 GWe increase in 2011, 45 GWe in 2012, 35 GWe in 2013 and 51 GWe in 2014 (23 GWe of this in China).
+This brought total world wind capacity to 370 GWe, with tens of thousands of turbines now operating.
+However, all this has to be backed up with conventional generating capacity, due to low (20-30%) utilization and intermittency.
+(See later sections on this aspect.)

 Wind turbines of up to 6 MWe are now functioning in many countries, though most new ones are 1-3 MWe.
 The power output is a function of the cube of the wind speed, so doubling the wind speed gives eight times the energy potential.
 In operation such turbines require a wind in the range 4 to 25 metres per second (14-90 km/hr), with maximum output being at 12-25 m/s (the excess energy being spilled above 25 m/s).
 While relatively few areas have significant prevailing winds in this range, many have enough to be harnessed effectively and to give better than a 25% capacity utilisation.